LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-2-The-Crimson-Throne.md

 The hourglass hadn't created the wound in time.
 The creator of the hourglass, the creator of the tear, the meddler behind all of this was not responsible for the tear in time.
-They were however going to make the most of it.
+They were, however, going to make the most of it.
-They had sensed the facture in the bones of time and they were willing to break that bone to further that objective.
+They had sensed the facture in the bones of time, and they were willing to break that bone to further that objective.
 Sabina's defeat.
 This battle is one of the most important battles in history for many, many reasons.
-The wound in time seems to be festering as Crimson Throne comes to an end, and the Sabina fight is a puncture in this festering.
+The wound in time seems to be festering as the Crimson Throne comes to an end, and the Sabina fight is a puncture in this festering.
 Ophelia Lamora Vulso grabbed the hourglass of time and pushed through.
 She arrived in front of a father she doesn't know and who doesn't know her.
 Ophelia sees a vision of Idla, a woman who in Ophelia's memories had loved her father dearly.
+Now?
-Now?She had only been acquaintances.
+She had only been acquaintances.
 Ophelia's memories were as good as lies.
+What about now?
-What now?Why was she here?
+Why was she here?
 Only one thing for it.
 Time to close the wound.
 Time to kill a Queen.